Thermal Properties of 1847 WISE-observed Asteroids: Introduction

 Asteroid surfaces have been found to have lower than expected thermal inertia values than their material counterparts on Earth, suggesting high porosity.
-Using a sample of 85 Centaurs and trans-Neptunian objects (TNOs) with thermal observations from Herschel and Spitzer, \citet{Lellouch13} derived thermal inertias that were two to three orders of magnitude smaller than expected for compact ice.
-Early results from the sample return missions OSIRIS-REx to (101955) Bennu \citep{Lauretta19} and Hayabusa-2 to (162173) Ryugu \citep{Okada20} have found both asteroids to have thermal inertia between 300 to 350 J m$^{-2}$ s$^{-0.5}$ K$^{-1}$, or much smaller than expected for solid rock.
-As in situ measurements are presently very few in number, it is unclear whether the sub-kilometer near-Earth asteroids (NEAs) such as (101955) Bennu and (162173) Ryugu are representative of other B- and C-type asteroids or not.
+Using a sample of 85 Centaurs and trans-Neptunian objects (TNOs) with thermal observations from Herschel and Spitzer, \citet{Lellouch13} derived thermal inertia that were two to three orders of magnitude smaller than expected for compact ice.
+Early results from the sample return missions Origins, Spectral Interpretation, Resource Identification, Security, Regolith Explorer (OSIRIS-REx) to (101955) Bennu \citep{Lauretta19} and Hayabusa-2 to (162173) Ryugu \citep{Okada20} have found both asteroids to have thermal inertia between 300 and 350 J m$^{-2}$ s$^{-0.5}$ K$^{-1}$, or much smaller than expected for solid rock.
+As in situ measurements are presently very few in number, it is unclear whether the subkilometer near-Earth asteroids (NEAs) such as (101955) Bennu and (162173) Ryugu are representative of other B- and C-type asteroids or not.

 It is difficult to comment on the average thermal inertia representative of various asteroid subpopulations as existing thermal inertia estimates only number in the few hundreds and cover a wide range in values, from 0 to nearly 1500 J m$^{-2}$ s$^{-0.5}$ K$^{-1}$ (see Table \ref{tab.prev_gamma}).
 Previous studies have attempted to identify how thermal inertia might correlate with other physical properties such as spectral type, rotation period, and size \citep[e.g.,][]{Delbo15, Hanus18, Ali-Lagoa20}.
 Due to the inverse dependency of skin depth with rotation speed, the heat from solar radiation can penetrate the thin topmost regolith layers of slowly rotating asteroids and reach the denser, more highly thermally conductive subsurface material.
 It was thus hypothesized that slow rotators (i.e., rotation periods longer than 12 hours) should on average present higher thermal inertia than those of fast rotators.
 While early studies such as \citet{Harris16} and \citet{Marciniak18} appeared to confirm this trend, later studies with larger samples of slow rotators \citep[e.g.,][]{Marciniak19, Ali-Lagoa20, Marciniak21} found no such relation.